epicodus/textbook/readme.md

 The first page of the first section is used as the homepage.
 If no pages exist yet, a placeholder page is displayed.
 The code for this logic could probably use some love.

+The site title must be set in code in application.html.erb.
+Pull requests are welcome ;)

 ##To do